revacomm/awesome-resources/README.md

 This is the section for Other Awesome Resources!

 - [xg2xg](https://github.com/jhuangtw/xg2xg): A lookup table of similar Google technologies & services by ex-googlers, for ex-googlers
+- [josephearl/awesome-retrospectives](https://github.com/josephearl/awesome-retrospectives): List of tools and techniques for holding Retrospectives.

 ## 💾 Section